katarzyna-kw/landing-page-preview/README.md

 ### Useful resources

-- [Simple Form Validation with React Hooks useState and useEffect](https://kitson-broadhurst.medium.com/simple-form-validation-with-react-hooks-usestate-and-useeffect-57620d808cc8) - This article was very helpful in understanding form validation with React Hooks, particularly with the concept of how/why to use useRef.
+- [Simple Form Validation with React Hooks useState and useEffect](https://kitson-broadhurst.medium.com/simple-form-validation-with-react-hooks-usestate-and-useeffect-57620d808cc8) - This article was very helpful in understanding form validation with React Hooks, particularly with the concept of how/why to use useRef

 ## Author